lolzio5/lolzio5/README.md

 I love travelling and have been to 36 countries/territories so far!

 ## Experience
-- Data Science Intern at Equinor
+- Software Engineering and Data Science Intern at Equinor
   - Used Natural Language Processing (NLP) to automatically find a relevant document betweens thousands
   - Implemented a custom Selenium web scraper to dynamically load webpages and extract data to form a document database
   - Using Retrieval Augmented Generation (RAG), leveraged an LLM to generate an answer to a question based on relevant documents extracted from the database using NLP